How to Prevent Lead Poisoning

 - Vacuum at least once a week using a vacuum with a HEPA filter if possible.
 Be sure to empty the vacuum bag outside and put it into a trash bag.

-- Wash your hand before every meal and snack.
+- Wash your child’s hands before every meal and snack.

 - Avoid using imported glazed pottery for food.

 - If you enjoy candies imported from Mexico, check the list of candies that have been shown to contain lead, and avoid those candies.
-Learn more about lead in candies.
+Learn more about lead in candies: Lead In Candy

 If you are a homeowner performing renovation, repair, or painting work in your own home, the Environmental Protection Agency's Renovation Repair and Paint (RRP) rule does not cover your project.
 However, do-it-yourself projects can easily create dangerous lead dust that can be harmful to you and your family.